How to Fit 33″ and 34″ Tires on the 5th Gen 4Runner – Areas for Trimming and Cutting the Wheel Well

 - If your driveway doesn’t work, find a spot where your front tires are higher than the rear tires, allowing them to “stuff” into the wheel well.

 - As soon as you start to hear your tires rubbing, stop.

 - Get out and mark the location on the fender liner.

-- Pull back into your garage and cut off 1″ or more of that section.
+- Pull back into your garage and cut off the desired amount of that section.

 - Repeat these steps until you don’t hear rubbing anymore.